Cancer prevention: What basic insurance covers

-According to the Federal Office of Public Health, around a third of all deaths among men and a fifth of all deaths among women in Switzerland are caused by cancer.
+According to the Swiss Federal Statistical Office, about a quarter of all deaths among men and a fifth of all deaths among women in Switzerland are caused by cancer.
 Different types of cancer occur most frequently depending on gender.
-More than 50% of all cancer cases in men affect the prostate, lungs and colon, while for women, breast cancer, colon cancer and lung cancer are most common.
+More than 50 percent of all cancers in men affect the prostate, lungs and colon.
+In women, breast cancer, colon cancer and lung cancer are the most common.
 The most dangerous types include cancers of the pancreas, lung and liver.

-Successful treatment often depends on the disease being picked up early.
+Successful treatment often depends on early detection of cancer.
+If malignant changes or a tumor are detected early, the chances of successful treatment increase significantly.
 If metastases have already formed, the treatment options and the chances of survival are reduced.
 It is therefore advisable to go for regular cancer prevention check-ups.

 The most important cancer check-ups

-As there are over 200 types of cancer, it is almost impossible to identify all cases early.
-The relevant preventive examinations can detect colon cancer, skin cancer, cervical cancer, breast cancer and prostate cancer at an early stage.
-Different check-ups are recommended depending on your age and gender.
+There are over 200 types of cancer: early detection of all diseases is almost impossible.
+But with the appropriate preventive examinations, you can detect colon cancer, skin cancer, cervical cancer, breast cancer and prostate cancer at an early stage.
+Which check-ups are recommended for cancer prevention depends on your gender and age.

 Women should have the following examinations: